pulumi/actions/README.md

   control as part of the action if you wish to perform any further tasks with that stack.

-By default, this action will try to authenticate Pulumi with the [Pulumi SaaS](https://app.pulumi.com/).
+By default, this action will try to authenticate Pulumi with [Pulumi Cloud](https://app.pulumi.com/).
 If you have not specified a `PULUMI_ACCESS_TOKEN` then you will need to specify an alternative backend via the `cloud-url` argument.